Brianna Ste-Marie: 2023

 She was then invited to compete in the women's under 66kg grand prix at Polaris 23 on March 11, 2023.
 Ste-Marie won her opening round match against Maggie Grindatti but lost in the second round to Amy Campo.
+She next competed at the IBJJF Miami Open on April 29 and 30, 2023 where she won two gold medals in middleweight division and the absolute division.
+In June 2023 she won bronze at the 2023 World Jiu-Jitsu Championship in the light division.